classam/potater/README.md

 * I feel like I need to download the Google App-Engine SDK and then set an environment variable pointing to its location.
 * Oh, the g8 [comes with documentation](https://github.com/unfiltered/unfiltered-gae.g8).
 * it tells me to do exactly what I figured I'd need to do.
+* And now it builds!
+Hello, Hello World application.
 * It's time to go out and have fun.
 GIT CHECKIN